lugafner/FreehandRasterGeoreferencer/README.md

 # About

-This project is a plugin for QGIS to perform interactive raster georeferencing.
+This project is a plugin for QGIS 2 and 3 to perform interactive raster georeferencing.
 The plugin was originally made to replace a workflow where digitizers would use Google Earth to interactively georeference a raster and the tools (move, rotate, scale...) found in that software have been reimplemented.
 Compared to the standard raster georeferencer tool of QGIS, which needs control points and an export, this plugin allows the visualization of the result immediately, on top of the other layers of the map.

 # Install

 ## From the QGIS plugin registry

-Currently, this option is only available for QGIS 2.
-Support for QGIS 3 coming soon!

 In QGIS, open the "Plugins" > "Manage and install plugin" dialog.
 Install the "Freehand raster georeferencer" plugin.